Let’s Get Social

-If you’ve already looked at the Ranch & Coast page on this site, you know that ten years ago I landed “the best job ever” in a really random way.
+If you’ve already looked at the Ranch & Coast page on this site, you know that in 2004 I landed “the best job ever” in a really random way.
 I love writing the monthly travel feature for this beautiful magazine.

 And now, it seems, I have another way to connect with fellow travelers.

 “Thank you for the invitation,” I replied, “but I’m afraid that given the timeframe of the show and our magazine’s deadline, I won’t be able to write about it.”

 “Oh,” the sender wrote, “you write for a magazine?
 We were just hoping you would cover our event on Authentic Luxury Travel and promote it within your social media network.”